 Taking a step back from everything

-As I felt that the learning curve in school was already plateauing, I decided to drop my fourth year of honors and graduate 1 year earlier.
-Since I had already achieved the widely inoculated purpose of school (which was to secure an employment), I wanted to spend the last year of school relishing in life.
-I discontinued my graphics designing business and tuition assignments at the same time.
+As I felt that my learning curve in school was plateauing, I decided to opt out of the honors program and graduate one year earlier with a Bachelor’s Degree.
+I was 20 then.
+Since I had already achieved the widely established goal of education (to secure employment in a top company), I wanted to spend my last year of school relishing in life.
+I stopped my graphic design business and tuition assignments.

-My free time by myself left me with a lot of time to think about myself.
-I first started off thinking about the present.
-I looked at what I had carved out so far — in school, in the early beginnings of work, in my other endeavors such as my designing business – and felt satisfied.
-There were things here and there which I could have done better in, but overall I was happy.
-I felt that the past 22 years were optimally lived on the whole and my parents would be proud of what I had accomplished.
-Proper foundations had been laid for a better life in the future.
+I started thinking about the present.
+I looked at what I had carved out so far — in school, in my work, and in my other endeavors such as my design business.
+I felt satisfied.
+There were things that I felt I could have done better in, but overall I was happy.

 I thought about 5 years later.
-Where would I be if I continued on my current path?
-In 5 years, I would probably be excelling in my career, raising up the rungs of the corporate world, earning a sizable sum of money, gaining material goals (big house, nice car) and enjoying a comfortable life.
-I started speculating the amount of money I would be earning then, and the thought of earning a lot of money was quite inspiring.
-It was an indicator that I was meaningfully leading life.
+Where would I be if I continue my current path?
+In 5 years, I would probably be excelling in my career, moving up the rungs of the corporate world, earning good money, achieving material goals (nice house, nice car), and enjoying a comfortable life.
+Basically, things viewed highly in the Singapore society.
+I started imagining the amount of money I would be earning then, and the thought of earning a lot of money was quite inspiring.
+In Singapore and many parts of the world, to earn a lot of money is to live a rich life.

 I thought about 10 years later.
-In 10 years, I would probably have earned a few millions and be living luxuriously.
-I would be even more well-off – snuggled in a multitude of different material possessions.
+In 10 years, I would likely have earned a few million dollars.
+I would be more well-off – snuggled in material possessions.
 Career-wise, I would be well ahead, in a high, leadership position.
-I would want to have traveled across a large part of the world then, whether as part of my work or in my own recreation.
-I might possibly be married then.
-Given my material wealth, I would be able to give my parents an early retirement.
+I would want to have traveled across a large part of the world then, whether as part of my work or for leisure.
+I might be married then.
+Given my wealth, I would be able to give my parents an early retirement.

 By most standards, the scenario looked pretty good.
-It fitted the society’s picture of an ideal life to a tee.
-I wondered what would be needed to take it at a higher level and largely drew up a blank.
-I didn’t know exactly what else I should aim for beyond that.
-Maybe I could switch industry, to consultancy or a different corporation, to expose myself to a different environment.
-Consultancy was a highly aspirational career due to the high perks, the exclusivity and the intensive challenges.
-Maybe I could set higher goals to earn even more money, since wealth was a measure of worth and power.
-Maybe I could start planning for kids too as a next step beyond marriage.
+It fitted society’s picture of an ideal life to a tee.
+I wondered what would be needed to take things to a higher level, but my mind drew up a blank.
+I didn’t know what else I should aim for beyond that.
+Maybe I could switch industry, such as to consultancy, or switch to a different corporation, to expose myself to a different environment.
+In the corporate world, management consultancy is a highly aspirational career due to the high perks, the exclusiveness, and the intense challenges.
+Maybe I could set higher goals to earn even more money since wealth is a measure of worth and power.
+Maybe I could start planning for kids as a next step beyond marriage.

 Then I projected 20 years into future.
-What if I had achieved those goals then?
-Worked and thrived in a consultancy, earned even more money, gained socially-conferred statuses, had kids?
-What was next?
-I thought my focus could be switched to my family.
-Perhaps my family and I could migrate to a quiet, country side where we could enjoy a peaceful, relaxing lifestyle.
-For some reason, I had always thought I would migrate to a western country at some point in the future and this looked like a perfect time to do that.
+What if I have achieved those goals then?
+Worked and thrived in a consultancy, earned even more money, gained new social statuses, and had kids?
+What’s next?
+I thought I could switch my focus to my family.
+Perhaps my family and I could migrate to a quiet countryside where we could enjoy a peaceful, relaxing lifestyle.
+For some reason, I always thought that I would migrate to a western country and this looked like a perfect time to do that.

 With that in mind, I projected 30 years into the future.
 What would be in store for me here?
 My children would be teenagers by then.
 What would I be doing?
-What should I set myself to do?
+What should I do?
 I couldn’t think of anything much.
-The only recurring goals were to earn more money, gain recognition and build a loving family.
-These seemed like safe and reliable goals to pursue, since they were endorsed by largely everyone in the world.
+The only recurring goals were to earn more money, to gain recognition, and to build a loving family.
+After all, these are the things repeatedly shown to us in dramas, on television, and in the media.
+These seemed like safe goals to pursue since they are endorsed by almost everyone in the world.

 Then I thought about 40 years later.
 More money, more success.
-Possibly would have grand kids by then.
-Enjoying the bliss of family togetherness.
+Possibly grandkids by then.
+Enjoying the bliss of family life.

 50 years later.
 Relishing in a life of luxury, surrounded by symbols of success.